sergiocarracedo/blog/content/blog/2020/js-clone/index.md

 ```
 [![Edit practical-violet-dki61](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/practical-violet-dki61?fontsize=14&hidenavigation=1&theme=dark)

-As I said before, when I change property `l1_2` on cloned object, the value also changes on the source object.
+As I said before, when I change the property `l1_2` on the cloned object, the value also changes on the source object.

 Using this strategy, you are not copying the object at all.